Deirdre18/I-O---file-input-output/README.md

 finally close our file.
 So, we can see that when we write to a file it advances the file cursor forward.
 In our next video, we're going to have a look at how the read and write methods affect the file cursor, and set some challenges too.

+## Output from Console:

+~/workspace (master) $ python3
+Python 3.4.3 (default, Nov 17 2016, 01:08:31)
+[GCC 4.8.4] on linux
+Type "help", "copyright", "credits" or "license" for more information.
+>>> x = 20
+>>> y = 5
+>>> print(x-y)
+15
+>>> f = ("data.txt", "w")
+>>> f.write("Hello World")
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+AttributeError: 'tuple' object has no attribute 'write'
+>>> f = open("data.txt", "w")
+>>> f.write("Hello World")
+11
+>>> f.close()
+>>> f.flush()
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+ValueError: I/O operation on closed file.
+>>> f = open("data.txt, "a")
+  File "<stdin>", line 1
+    f = open("data.txt, "a")
+                         ^
+SyntaxError: invalid syntax
+>>> f = open("data.txt", "a")
+>>> f.write("Appended Line 1\n")
+16
+>>> f.write("Appended Line 2\n")
+16
+>>> f.write("Appended Line 3\n")
+16
+>>> f.close()
+>>> f = open("data.txt", "r")
+>>> lines = f.read()
+>>> print(lines)
+Hello WorldAppended Line 1
+Appended Line 2
+Appended Line 3

+>>> f = open("data.txt", "r")
+>>> f.tell()
+0
+>>> text = f.read()
+>>> f.tell()
+59
+>>> f.seek(0)
+0
+>>> f.tell()
+0
+>>> f = open("data.txt", "w")
+>>> tell()
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+NameError: name 'tell' is not defined
+>>> f = open("data.txt", "w")
+>>> f.tell()
+0
+>>> f.close()
+>>> f.write("Hello")
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+ValueError: I/O operation on closed file.
+>>> f.write("Hello")
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+ValueError: I/O operation on closed file.
+>>> f = open("data.txt", "w")
+>>> f.tell()
+0
+>>> f.write("Hello")
+5
+>>> f.write("World")
+5
+>>> f.tell()
+10
+>>> f.close()
+>>>

+# Console File Access - Part Two

+## What is it?

+Using the interactive Python console to manipulate files.

+## What does it do?

+The Python console gives us more instant feedback, so we can use it to read, write and append to files.

+## How do you use it?

+Open the Python console in the terminal window, and type in the commands interactively.

+LESSON:

+In this video, we round out our discussion of file access from the Python console.
+And, as we said, we're going to look at the read plus write methods.
+Things get very interesting when we're using these methods if we don't know what we're doing - and interesting is another word for confusing.
+So, to demonstrate how these work, we're going to have a look at them now.
+We deleted our data.txt file, so let's create it back again.
+And, we're just going to add some content to it.
+I'm going to add three lines: Line 1, Line 2, and Line 3.
+I'm going to finish this file with a new line and then save it.
+Ok, so now you can run the following code - either in the Python console or you can create a Python script - it's entirely up to you.
+By this stage you'll be comfortable with both methods.
+I'm going to use the console just to keep doing what we were doing before.
+So, let's open this file that we just created, for reading and writing.
+Again, f = open.
+The file is date.txt, and we're going to open it for reading plus writing.
+Let's read all of the content into the lines variable again, and we'll print them.
+Everything is doing what we would expect so far.
+Now, what do you think will happen if we try to write to this file as well?
+Now, we said in the previous unit - in one of the previous units - that read plus, which is what we've opened it as here, overwrites the file.
+So if we write('Line 4'), and let's put a new line at the end of it, then where would we expect it to be written?
+Well, let's close the file and see what happens.
+As we can see from the example above, what actually happened is that 'Line 4' has been written at the end of the file.
+Why is that?
+Well, the reason is that we opened the file and the cursor would be at position zero.
+The contents of the file were then read into the lines variable as we said, but remember what that does.
+It advances the file cursor to the end of the file.
+So, now when 'Line 4' is written to the file, it's written at the end because the cursor was moved.
+Let's try a different example let's put our data.txt file back to three lines and we'll save it.
+And, we'll do this again, but this time we're not going to read the data in.
+So, f=open("data.txt") and we're going to open it for reading plus writing.
+This time, we'll just add some text without moving the cursor.
+Now what happens?
+Well, as you can see in the pane above, it's overwritten the first line.
+The cursor is at the beginning of the file when we first open it, but we don't do any read so the cursor doesn't move.
+When we write the word like we have here, it overwrites the start of the file contents.
+Now, this is important to know because, although we said that the read+ file access mode overwrites the file, it actually overwrites whatever position the cursor is at.
+So, if you've moved the cursor to the end of the file then it will actually function very similar to an append.
+So, that leads us to ask, then, what does append+ do?
+Let's change our data file back to Line 1, Line 2, and Line 3 and now we'll open it for append so open date.txt, and we'll open it for append+.
+So, that's reading and appending.
+Now, at the moment let's just see where our cursor is.
+It's at 21, right at the end of our file.
+So, let's set it back to zero.
+So, now our cursor is at the beginning of the file.
+Now, if we write some text again, where do you expect this to go?
+At the beginning?
+At the end?
+Somewhere else?
+Well, let's close the file and have a look.
+Interestingly, we see that this goes at the end of the file because, even though we've actually made sure that the cursor is at the start of the file by using seek, the new content was still written to the end of the file.
+That's the big difference between opening a file for read + write or read + append.
+In append mode, new writes always go to the end of the file.
+So, there's an interesting benefit to using this append mode because that means that you can move the cursor around within the file for the purposes of reading, but if you need to add data on at the end then it will always be added with the append, you don't actually need to move the cursor back to the end in order to get the data there.
+As you can see, this behavior has the potential to be very confusing, so take some time to have a look at these different file access modes and experiment with them either through the console here or using a Python script.
+So, we've nearly concluded our discussion of Python file i/o.
+Have a look at the challenges below.
+See if you can experiment with the write+ access mode and write some example code to understand how it works and then using the access modes that we've discussed today see if you can create a file and then replace data as specific positions in that file.
+In our concluding unit we're going to have a walkthrough of a mini project - a quiz program that brings together everything we've learned over the past few units.

+## Output from Console:

+dee2018:~/workspace (master) $ python3
+Python 3.4.3 (default, Nov 17 2016, 01:08:31)
+[GCC 4.8.4] on linux
+Type "help", "copyright", "credits" or "license" for more information.
+>>> f = open("data.txt", "r+")
+>>> f.write(lines)
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+NameError: name 'lines' is not defined
+>>> lines = f.read()
+>>> print(lines)
+Line 1
+Line 2
+Line 3

+>>> f.write("Line 4\n")
+7
+>>> close()
+Traceback (most recent call last):
+  File "<stdin>", line 1, in <module>
+NameError: name 'close' is not defined
+>>> f.close()
+>>> f = open("data.txt", "r+")
+>>> f.write("foo")
+3
+>>> f.close()
+>>> f = open("data.txt", "a+")
+>>> f.tell()
+22
+>>> f.seek(0)
+0
+>>> f.write("Foo")
+3
+>>> f.close()
+>>>